 If you want to open up an account to increase your credit experience and extend your history, you should consider open-end credit.
 What is it?
 An open-end credit account is a preapproved amount that a borrower is allowed to use repeatedly up to an agreed-upon limit.
 The borrower must repay their withdrawals and replenish the balance over time.
 A good example of this is a personal line of credit.

 Why choose this type of credit?
 This type of credit allows you to control the debt load.
 You have the option to draw as much as you want, as long as it’s within the boundaries of the set credit limit.
 Your decisions determine the repayments that you need to make later on.

 So, if you wanted to be strategic, you could keep your balances on open credit accounts consistently low.
 This would minimize repayment requirements while allowing you to benefit from the credit history.
 The financial commitment is not as intensive as an installment loan or mortgage, where you would have no choice but to make large monthly payments for years.
 It’s a commitment that could be easier for the average consumer to manage.

-If you’re interested in trying this, you should click here to see what the terms and qualifications are for the best personal line of credit available.
-If you meet all of those qualifications, you should apply online.
+If you’re interested in trying this, you can see what the terms and qualifications are for the best personal line of credit available.
+If you meet all of those qualifications, you can apply online.
 You can get notified of your approval quickly.